vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Errors/MonoBehaviourNew.md

 ### Description
 `MonoBehaviour` is the user-facing class used for creating Components.
 Components are required to be attached to a `GameObject`.
 Unity's API does not support using constructors (`new`) to create MonoBehaviours, this is done internally in the native side of the engine.
+Objects created in this way will evaluate to null while still existing on the C# side.
+See [Unity null](../../Other/Unity%20Null.md).

 ### Resolution
 Instead of creating a `MonoBehaviour` using the `new` keyword you instead need to use the [`AddComponent`](https://docs.unity3d.com/ScriptReference/GameObject.AddComponent.html) API.